 Flight Attendants are one of the most common jobs in America.
 Additionally, a significant number of people work as flight attendants in every state in the union — it’s not like they are all just concentrated in California or the South.

-Since flight attendants are such a prominent occupation, we at Zippia wanted to look at where flight attendants have it the best: where there are plenty of jobs to go around, and people get paid what they deserve during every phase of their career.
+Since flight attendants are such a prominent occupation, we at Zippia wanted to look at where flight attendants have it the best: where there are plenty of jobs to go around and people get paid what they deserve during every phase of their career.

 To that end, we dove into the numbers from the BLS to figure out which states have the best opportunities for flight attendants.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job:

 So in order to find out the best states for flight attendants in America we needed to figure out where the jobs are and how well flight attendants get paid.
-This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2015:
+This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2018:

 To make all the salary numbers more apples to apples across states, we compared the salary data relative to the state’s cost of living.